 - Schedule 2023 & 2024 for sending Recoflux load curves (DSO to RTE).

 - The client connected up to the network signs a "unique contract" with their supplier for a complete service covering the supply and transport of energy.

 - Remotely-read clients can also choose to sign a distribution network access contract with the distribution system operator directly and a separate contract with their supplier.

-- For supplier distribution system operator contracts, the supplier designates the BRE for the distribution system operator for clients to whom it supplies electricity and who are connected up to the distribution network.
+- For supplier distribution system operator contracts, the supplier designates the BRP for the distribution system operator for clients to whom it supplies electricity and who are connected up to the distribution network.

-- The distribution system operator enters into a contract with the supplier’s BRE based on the rules governing the BRE mechanism.
+- The distribution system operator enters into a contract with the supplier’s BRP based on the rules governing the BRE mechanism.

 - Finally, the distribution system operator enters into a contract with RTE for the management of the BRE mechanism across its network, in order to formalise information exchanges (D1 appendix of the BRP rules).